East German Shepherd Dogs

 What Is an East German Shepherd?

-These dogs were more bred for their ability to work than for anything else, which means that they have more powerful builds and that they are less susceptible to getting diseases such as hip dysplasia which other shepherds are prone to.
+These dogs were more bred for their ability to work than for anything else, which means that they have more powerful builds and that they are less susceptible to getting diseases such as hip dysplasia which other breed variations are prone to.

 Like any shepherd, they have very high levels of energy and need to be exercised quite often for them to be happy and healthy.